Quickly Check Windows Server Uptime

 Option#2 Windows Uptime GUI Tool

-In this example, I’ll use the Windows Uptme Tool to check the server uptime on multiple computers.
+In this example, I’ll use the AD Pro Toolkit to check the update on all computers.

 Step 1.
 Open the AD Pro Toolkit and click on Windows Uptime.